Promoting quality care for children and youth with special health care needs in Wisconsin.

 What is the impact on Wisconsin families?

-- Over 1 in 12 children missed 11 or more days of school due to illness.
+- More than 1 in 9 children with special health care needs miss 11 or more days of school due to illness or injury.

-- Over 1 in 10 families reports a family member had to cut back on work hours or stop working because of their child's health or health conditions.
+- Over 1 in 6 families with a child with special health care needs have a family member leave a job, take a leave of absence, or reduce work hours because of their child’s health or health conditions.

-- Over 1 in 4 families reports spending $1,000 or more each year for out of pocket medical expenses.
+- About 1 out 4 of families with a child with special health care needs spend $1,000 or more each year for out of pocket medical expenses.

 The Wisconsin Department of Health Services, Division of Public Health, Bureau of Community Health Promotion, Family Health Section, Children and Youth with Special Health Care Needs Program is funded by the Maternal and Child Health Title V Services Block grant, Maternal and Child Health Bureau, Health Resources and Service Administration, US Department of Health and Human Services and other funding sources.
 For more information, visit the Maternal and Child Health Bureau website.